udan-jayanith/HTTP-V1.1/README.md

 HTTPNav is a lightweight HTTP/1.1 Go package designed to simplify HTTP request and response handling.
 It provides custom encoders and decoders to streamline working with HTTP headers and payloads.

-Note: Their is not HTTPS support.
+Note: HTTPNav does not support HTTPS.

 ## Features
 * 🧰 Custom encoders and decoders for HTTP headers and bodies